aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 ### transformQueryOutput
-transformQueryOutput needs the original QueryInput object, because we need to check the result records against the values searched in the QueryInput object, which are not directly available in the QueryOutput object.
+transformQueryOutput needs the original QueryInput object, because we need to check the result items against the values searched in the QueryInput object, which are not directly available in the QueryOutput object.

  * transformQueryOutput MUST take as input a QueryOutput object and a QueryInput object
  * The QueryInput object MUST be assumed to be the original query, not the result of a [transformQueryInput](#transformqueryinput) call.
  * transformQueryOutput MUST return a QueryOutput object.
- * transformQueryOutput MUST remove any records for which the original QueryInput does not match, that is, if the original FilterExpression included `Src EQ "foo"` (where `Src` is a [source field](#definitions)) then this operation must remove any record in which the `Src` field contains something other than "foo".
+ * transformQueryOutput MUST remove any items for which the original QueryInput does not match, that is, if the original FilterExpression included `Src EQ "foo"` (where `Src` is a [source field](#definitions)) then this operation must remove any item in which the `Src` attribute contains something other than "foo".
- * This operation MUST return all records that match the original QueryInput.
+ * This operation MUST return all items that match the original QueryInput.

 The final step is to tag the LastEvaluatedKey

  * transformQueryOutput MUST call [createKeyConditionList](#createkeyconditionlist) to create a `keyConditionList`
  * transformQueryOutput MUST use [findVersion](#findversion) to retrieve the `currentVersion`
  * if `currentVersion` is None, replace it with the lowest version in keyConditionList
- * If the input object has a LastEvaluatedKey, transformQueryOutput must return a LastEvaluatedKey equal to the input LastEvaluatedKey with the addition of a number field `gZ_version=currentVersion`
+ * If the input object has a LastEvaluatedKey, transformQueryOutput must return a LastEvaluatedKey equal to the input LastEvaluatedKey with the addition of a numeric field `gZ_version=currentVersion`
  * If the input object has no LastEvaluatedKey, and `currentVersion` is greater than or equal to the highest version in the keyConditionList, then transformQueryOutput must return an object with no LastEvaluatedKey
  * Otherwise, transformQueryOutput must return a LastEvaluatedKey containing only a number field `gZ_version` set to the lowest version in keyConditionList greater than `currentVersion`